Prepare data for analysis

 Note:

-Before continuing, ensure that ArcGIS Pro is configured with the ArcGIS Aviation Airports extension.
+Before continuing, you'll ensure that ArcGIS Pro is configured with the ArcGIS Aviation Airports extension.

-5. Click the Project tab, click the Licensing tab, and in the Esri Extensions table, verify that Aviation Airports has a Licensed status of Yes.
+- In the ArcGIS Pro Extensions table, confirm that Aviation Airports has a Licensed status of Yes.

 If the extension is licensed, proceed with the tutorial.
 If it is not, you can request a trial license.

 The project contains layers of points, lines, and polygons that represent features at San Francisco International Airport (SFO).
-In the Contents pane, you will find the following features:
+In the Contents pane, you'll find the following features:

 The ObstructionIdSurface_MP feature class is empty, but the layer has been symbolized by surface type.
 An obstruction identification surface is made of several component surfaces.
 The following diagram shows the types of surfaces contained in a typical obstruction identification surface.
 You'll create an approach surface later.